kaneoriley/bunyan/README.md

     // Required
     compile 'com.github.oriley-me.bunyan:bunyan-core:0.4.1'

-    // Only necessary if you plan on using a BunyanCrashlyticsLogger compile 'com.github.oriley-me.bunyan:bunyan-crashlytics:0.4.1'
+    // Only necessary if you plan on using a BunyanCrashlyticsAppender/BunyanCrashlyticsExceptionAppender compile 'com.github.oriley-me.bunyan:bunyan-crashlytics:0.4.1'

     // Make sure include any Lombok helper module you require here